kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Overrides

 #### Cluster installations
-Common overrides that affect entire installation, e.g. domainName, are already described in the cluster [installation procedure](https://kyma.project.io/).
+Common overrides that affect entire installation, for example `global.domainName`, are already described in the cluster [installation procedure](https://kyma.project.io/).
 Other overrides are component-specific.
-To learn available configuration options for a given component, refer to **Configuration** section of the component documentation.
+To learn about configuration options for a given component, refer to **Configuration** section of the component documentation.
-Once you know the name and possible set of values for a configuration option, you can define an override for it by extending an existing ConfigMap/Secret object, or creating a new one.
+Once you know the name and possible set of values for a configuration option, define an override for it by extending an existing ConfigMap/Secret object, or creating a new one.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.
 >**CAUTION:** An override must exist in a cluster before the installation is started, otherwise the Installer is not be able to apply it correctly.